 Again the bulk of this chapter belies a studied historical acumen.
 Drucker once again organized a trove of (mostly) relevant examples of graphical forms, not only to flesh out the inductive argument from the prior chapter, but to serve as exemplars of positive and negative use cases.
 For each, she does her best to disambiguate specific types of similar visualizations and contextualize them historically.
 Each is defined and introspected into for what their "graphical relations" can tell us about the practitioners, their disciplinary roots, how they perceived various units (time, space, administration, etc.), the data they found relevant, and the abstractions their cultures were capable of making.

 Towards the end of her review, she starts to consider what I would regard as a more active types of visualization.
 That is, those which are also physical mechanisms or embodied in a GUI.
 This is important because she implies that to the degree that any visualization is combinatorially a knowledge generator, it will possess more pursuant complexity.
-With this, Drucker begins a summation I both agree with, and am conflicted by in equal measure.

 The distinction between data and capta is relevant.
 I support the idea that everything is relative/co-constitutive, firm belief in the Truth of simple graphical forms needs to be challenged, we rush to visualizations, and (to a degree) richer / more ambiguous data sets could be useful in some cases.
 To make a simple example, I am skeptical that a handful of x-y graphs should be considered a fair handling of a complex issue like gender pay inequality.